 What are your chances of getting pregnant?

 Planning to get pregnant is not as easy as most people imagine, and your chances of getting pregnant depend on many different factors.
 On average, a couple having regular unprotected intercourse has only a 20-25% chance each month to get pregnant.
 On average it takes 50% of couples more than 6 months to conceive.

 Younger women and those with fewer health problems have a higher chance of getting pregnant than older women and those with issues.
 Fertility decreases as you get older, specifically starting at 35 years old.

 The traditional definition of infertility is usually made after unsuccessfully trying to conceive for more than one year.
 That doesn’t mean you can never get pregnant.
 Many couples who have been trying to get pregnant will successfully get pregnant after one year.

 But that doesn’t necessarily mean everyone should wait that long before seeing a specialist.

 When time is of the essence it’s important to not lose any of that precious time, and there are certain instances where a couple should see an infertility specialist (reproductive endocrinologist) before waiting 12 months.

 The American Society for Reproductive Medicine (ASRM) has defined infertility as..." the inability to conceive after one year of unprotected intercourse".
 They suggest that …. “couples in whom the female partner is under the age of 35, and who have not conceived after one year of unprotected intercourse, should seek the help of a physician that specializes in the treatment of infertility”.

 When should couples see an infertility specialist?

 But ASRM also lists conditions where couples should see an infertility specialist earlier:

-A. Couples, in which the female partner is over the age 35, should seek help after six months of being unable to conceive.
+A. Couples, in which the female partner is over the age of 35, should seek help after six months of being unable to conceive.

 B. Couples who have known causes of infertility should seek help from a specialist even sooner.
 These include couples with: